Kurt Russell biography

 Date of Birth: March 17, 1951

-He made a string of Disney feature comedies such as The Computer Wore Tennis Shoes, Now You See Him, Now You Don't and The Strongest Man in the World playing a squeaky clean teenager named Dexter Riley, but when he got the opportunity to play a sniper in the TV movie The Deadly Tower (1975), Russell jumped at the chance to show his range.
-He next took on the role of a young man raised by Native Americans in the 1976 TV western The Quest, but running in the same slot as Charlie's Angels, his new series didn't last long before it was cancelled.
+Kurt made a string of Disney feature comedies such as The Computer Wore Tennis Shoes, Now You See Him, Now You Don't and The Strongest Man in the World, playing a squeaky clean teenager named Dexter Riley, but when he got the opportunity to play a sniper in the TV movie The Deadly Tower (1975), Kurt jumped at the chance to show his range.
+He next took on the role of a young man raised by Native Americans in the 1976 TV western The Quest, but when it was slotted into the same time as the hit series Charlie's Angels, his new show didn't last long before it was cancelled.

-He's been involved with Goldie Hawn since 1983 when the two filmed Swing Shift (although they'd met years earlier when Kurt had a starring role in The One and Only, Genuine Original Family Band and Goldie had a bit part as a "giggly girl").
-He divorced his wife in 1984 and has been with Hawn ever since.
+Kurt has been involved with Goldie Hawn since 1983 when the two filmed Swing Shift (although they'd met years earlier when Kurt had a starring role in The One and Only, Genuine Original Family Band and Goldie had a bit part as a "giggly girl").
+He divorced his wife in 1984 and has been with Goldie ever since.

-Russell currently lives in Vancouver, where he and Hawn moved so their son, Wyatt (b.1986), could pursue his dream to become a professional hockey player.
+For several years, Kurt and Goldie lived in Vancouver, so their son, Wyatt (b.1986) could pursue his dream to become a professional hockey player.
+They also have a cottage in Muskoka, Ontario, Canada.

 Interstate 60 (2002)